-Redeeming Shares - Class A and Class C
+Redeeming Shares - Class A

-You can redeem (sell) Class A or Class C shares of the Funds in the following ways:
+You can redeem (sell) Class A shares of the Funds in the following ways:

-■ Through your broker-dealer or other financial firm.
-Your broker-dealer or other financial firm may independently charge

-- you transaction fees and additional amounts in return for its services, which will reduce your return. - Redemptions by Telephone.
-An investor that elects this option on the Account Application (or subsequently in writing) may request redemptions of Class A and Class C shares by calling the Trust at 888.87.PIMCO.
+- Through your broker-dealer or other financial firm.
+Your broker-dealer or other financial firm may independently charge you transaction fees and additional amounts in return for its services, which will reduce your return. - Redemptions by Telephone.
+An investor that elects this option on the Account Application (or subsequently in writing) may request redemptions of Class A shares by calling the Trust at 1.888.87.PIMCO.
 An Authorized Person must state his or her name, account name, account number, name of Fund and share class, and redemption amount (in dollars or shares).
 Redemption requests of an amount of \$10 million or more must be submitted in writing by an Authorized Person. - Directly from the Trust by Written Request.
-To redeem shares directly from the Trust by written request, you must send the following items to the PIMCO Funds, P.O.
-Box 219294, Kansas City, MO 64121-9294: - 1. a written request for redemption signed by all registered owners exactly as the account is registered on the Transfer Agent's records, including fiduciary titles, if any, and specifying the account number and the dollar amount or number of shares to be redeemed: - 2. for certain redemptions described below, a guarantee of all signatures on the written request or on the share certificate or accompanying stock power, if required, as described under "Signature Validation" below; - 3. any share certificates issued for any of the shares to be redeemed (see "Certificated Shares" below); and - 4. any additional documents which may be required by the Transfer Agent for redemption by corporations, partnerships or other organizations, executors, administrators, trustees, custodians or quardians, or if the redemption is requested by anyone other than the shareholder(s) of record.
+To redeem shares directly from the Trust by written request, you must send the following items to the PIMCO Equity Series, P.O.
+Box 219294, Kansas City, MO 64121-9294: - 1. a written request for redemption signed by all registered owners exactly as the account is registered on the Transfer Agent's records, including fiduciary titles, if any, and specifying the account number and the dollar amount or number of shares to be redeemed: - 2. for certain redemptions described below, a guarantee of all signatures on the written request or on the share certificate or accompanying stock power, if required, as described under "Signature Validation" below; and - 3. any additional documents which may be required by the Transfer Agent for redemption by corporations, partnerships or other organizations, executors, administrators, trustees, custodians or quardians, or if the redemption is requested by anyone other than the shareholder(s) of record.
 Transfers of shares are subject to the same requirements.

 A signature validation is not required for redemptions requested by and payable to all shareholders of record for the account, and to be sent to the address of record for that account.
-To avoid delay in redemption or transfer, if you have any questions about these requirements you should contact the Transfer Agent in writing or call 888.87.PIMCO before submitting a request.
+To avoid delay in redemption or transfer, if you have any questions about these requirements you should contact the Transfer Agent in writing or call 1.888.87.PIMCO before submitting a request.
 Written redemption or transfer requests will not be honored until all required documents in the proper form have been received by the Transfer Agent.
 You cannot redeem your shares by written request if they are held in "street name" accounts-you must redeem through your financial firm.